RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sa/sa-4.10.md

 ## Control Statement

-Employ only information technology products on the FIPS 201-approved products list for Personal Identity Verification (PIV) capability implemented within organizational systems.
+The organization employs only information technology products on the FIPS 201-approved products list for Personal Identity Verification (PIV) capability implemented within organizational information systems.

-## Control guidance

-Products on the FIPS 201-approved products list meet NIST requirements for Personal Identity Verification (PIV) of Federal Employees and Contractors.
-PIV cards are used for multi-factor authentication in systems and organizations.

-## Control assessment-objective
+## Control Objective

-only information technology products on the FIPS 201-approved products list for the Personal Identity Verification (PIV) capability implemented within organizational systems are employed.
+Determine if the organization employs only information technology products on the FIPS 201-approved products list for Personal Identity Verification (PIV) capability implemented within organizational information systems.